 Learn more about how HaloPSA protects your privacy

-This document will outline how General Data Protection Regulation (GDPR) affects HaloPSA, and customers of HaloPSA; including what action we have taken in response, and the information you need as a customer of HaloPSA to best comply with these new laws coming into force on May 25th, 2018.
+This document will outline how General Data Protection Regulation (GDPR) affects HaloPSA, and customers of HaloPSA; including what action we have taken in response, and the information you need as a customer of HaloPSA to best comply with GDPR.

 At HaloPSA, we have always honoured our users’ right to data privacy and protection.
 We have never relied on advertising as a revenue stream.
 We have never served ads to our users, and never will.
 This means that we have no necessity to collect and process users’ personal information beyond what is required for the functioning of our products.

 Over the past 20+ years, we have demonstrated our commitment to data privacy and protection.
-We already have strong Data Processing Agreements, and we are revising them to meet the requirements of the GDPR.
-We recognise that the GDPR will help us move towards the highest standards of operations in protecting customer data.
+We already have strong Data Processing Agreements, and have revised them to meet the requirements of the GDPR.

 - Identifying personal data – Each of our 40+ different applications undertakes a different level of personal data collection, usage, storage and disposal.
 Defining the purview of personal data for each of these applications and documenting the various sources of data will go a long way in providing a roadmap for compliance in the days leading up to the implementation.